mspass-team/mspass/README.md

 MsPASS is made available through a [dockerhub repo](https://hub.docker.com/r/wangyinz/mspass) that automatically builds with the Dockerfile here.

-We only have the MongoDB component working right now.
+We have the MongoDB and Spark components working right now.

-## Getting MongoDB Running with Docker
+## Using MsPASS with Docker

 To install Docker on machines that you have root access, please refer to the guide [here](https://docs.docker.com/v17.12/docker-for-mac/install/).
-For HPC systems, please refer to the next section and use Singularity instead.
+For HPC systems, please refer to the following section and use Singularity instead.

 Once you have docker setup properly, use the following command in a terminal to pull the docker image to your local machine:

     docker pull wangyinz/mspass

+### Getting Spark and MongoDB running with Docker

+We will use the `docker-compose` command to launch two container instances that compose a Spark standalone cluster.
+One is called `mspass-master` that runs the MongoDB server and Spark master, and the other is called `mspass-worker` that runs a Spark worker.
+Both containers will be running on the same machine in this setup.

+Fisrt, pull the docker image.
+Then, create a `data` directory to hold the MongoDB database files if it does not already exist.
+Assume you are working in the root directory of this repository, run the following command to bring up the two container instances:

+    docker-compose up -d

+* The `-d` will let the containers run as daemons so that the processes will be kept in the background.

+To launch the containers in a different directory, `cd` to that directory and create a `data` directory there.
+Then, you need to explicitly point the command to the `docker-compose.yml` file:

+    docker-compose -f path_to_MsPASS/docker-compose.yml up -d

+Once the containers running, you will see several log files from MongoDB and Spark created in the current directory.
+Since we have the port mapping feature of Docker enabled, you can also open http://localhost:8080 in your browser to check the status of Spark through the master’s web UI, where you should see the worker is listed a ALIVE.
+Note that the links to the worker will not work due to the container setup.

+To launch an interacive Python session to run Spark jobs, use the pyspark command through docker:

+    docker exec -it mspass-master pyspark \
+      --conf "spark.mongodb.input.uri=mongodb://127.0.0.1/test.myCollection?readPreference=primaryPreferred" \
+      --conf "spark.mongodb.output.uri=mongodb://127.0.0.1/test.myCollection" \
+      --packages org.mongodb.spark:mongo-spark-connector_2.11:2.4.1

+* The `docker exec` will run the command within the `mspass-master` container.
+* The `-it` option specifies a interactive pseudo-TTY session
+* The two `--conf` options specify the input and output database collections.
+Please substitute `test` and `myCollection` with the database name or collections name desired.
+* The `--packages` option will setup the MongoDB Spark connector environment in this Python session.

+Please refer to [this documentation](https://docs.mongodb.com/spark-connector/master/python-api/) for more details about the MongoDB Spark connector.

+To bring down the containers, run:

+    docker-compose down

+or

+    docker-compose -f ../MsPASS/docker-compose.yml down

+### Getting MongoDB Running with Docker

-Then, `cd` to the directory that you want to hold the database related files stored, and create a `data` directory if it does not already exist.
+After pulling the docker image, `cd` to the directory that you want to hold the database related files stored, and create a `data` directory if it does not already exist.
 Use this command to start the MongoDB server:

     docker run --name MsPASS -d -p 27017:27017 --mount src="$(pwd)",target=/home,type=bind wangyinz/mspass mongod --dbpath /home/data --logpath /home/log